 Where: SFM is Surface Feet per minute; D is tool diameter.

-Speed (spindle speed or RPM) is the number of rev/min or the number of turns of a cutting tool.
+Speed (spindle speed or RPM) is the number of rev/min or turns of a cutting tool.
 It defines how fast a tool would be cutting chips of material.

 Feed Rates